 But working out of two very different capital cities not only offers Bunch practical solutions; it also provides the agency with an international perspective and a wealth of visual and conceptual material to mine for inspiration.
-Kovač names Picelj, Arsovski, Bućan, and Ilić as particulary inspiring Croatian designers, as well as the new generation of designers that are “slowly taking over.”
+Kova? names Picelj, Arsovski, Bu?an, and Ili? as particulary inspiring Croatian designers, as well as the new generation of designers that are “slowly taking over.”

 Bunch also finds inspiration in traditional crafts.
-With the task to develop signage for Zetland House, a warehouse turned business center in East London, for instance, Bunch looked to the “ghost signs” characteristic to the surrounding neighborhood and collaborated with a local sign painter to put a fresh twist on tradition.
-The resulting hand-painted signs contribute to the overall reinvention of the space and employ typography itself as an element of design.
-“There is a heavy typographic influence in the work we do, and we try to follow the motto of the minimalist expression,” says Kovač.
-Bunch often creates custom typography, providing a foundation that becomes a visual moti, tying together all materials produced for a particular client.
+With the task to develop signage for Zetland House, a warehouse turned business center, for instance, Bunch looked to the “ghost signs” characteristic to the surrounding neighborhood and collaborated with a local sign painter to put a fresh twist on tradition.
+Perhaps if he had looked into digital signage solutions for corporate, he could have come up with an even better one.
+However, the resulting hand-painted signs contributed to the overall reinvention of the space and tend to employ typography itself as an element of design.
+“There is a heavy typographic influence in the work we do, and we try to follow the motto of the minimalist expression,” says Kova?.
+Bunch often creates custom typography, providing a foundation that becomes a visual motif, tying together all materials produced for a particular client.
 For Cerovski, a Zagreb-based print production studio, Bunch recently created a new brand identity, designing everything from a custom typeface and logotype to a website and printed materials.
+By incorporating both online and physical materials, wider audiences can be reached and the new branding can be discovered by thousands.
+Of course, the website may need a little help reaching new audiences but with the appropriate seo services, that shouldn’t be an issue.
+SEO will help the website be more visible online so that more and more people can appreciate the new graphics.
+It’s something every website does so that they can be found easily but it also helps businesses and designers be more competitive in their field too.
 The typeface, which mimics stencil lettering, is an anchor for the rest of the brand’s identity.
 The cylindrical shape of the letters appear enlarged and arranged across all printed and online material, uniting the Cerovski’s visual presence with one simple form, while areas of bold color display the Cerovski’s rich inks and print finishes.